roman-milk/roman-milk.github.io/pantyhose-tales.md

  "You want to suck them, don't you Lacie's mom?"
 Alexis said, purposely reminding her of her submissive daughter.

  Hearing her daughter's name quickly brought Rebecca back to her senses.
 "I am leaving," Rebecca said, knowing if she didn't leave now she would soon be submitting sexually to this teenager and loving it.
-Report_Story #7